 How to insert Flash into PowerPoint 2013

-In this tutorial we will talk about how to insert a Flash movie into presentation using PowerPoint 2013.
-If you use PowerPoint 2010, PowerPoint 2007, PowerPoint 2003 or earlier, check out corresponding articles, available via the links below:
+In this tutorial we will talk about how to insert a Flash movie into a presentation using PowerPoint 2013.
+If you use PowerPoint 2010, PowerPoint 2007, PowerPoint 2003 or earlier, check out the corresponding articles, available via the links below:

 - How to manually insert Flash into PowerPoint 2010